 The good news is, there are proven strategies to build this habit and increase your motivation to consistently stick to your plan and reach your goals.

-Whether you’re making a new years resolution to work out more consistently, or just want to get in shape, these 7 strategies will help you stick to the plan through the cold winter months ahead!
+Whether you’re making a new years resolution to work out more consistently, or just want to get in shape, these 8 strategies will help you stick to the plan through the colder fall and winter months ahead!

 You might love it at first, but most people end up hating it.
 That’s because it can be overwhelming as you try to work it into your busy schedule.

 The other type is over-committing to how long or how hard each workout is going to be.

 If you’re not working out now, committing to working out an hour a day sounds great, but can be very challenging to follow through with.

 Instead of committing to working out “x” amount of time, change your mindset and commit to working out in some way “x” amount of days in the week.

 So, if you planned on working out at the gym for an hour, but you got hung up at work and can’t make it to the gym, don’t worry … just head home and do a 20-minute workout at home (or whatever you have time for).